menu icon

 Sew the stem to the middle of the pumpkin.

-Stitch the leaves to the pumpkin making sure to wrap the vine around the pum[kin stem, but leaving the curly end unattached so it can move freely.
+Stitch the leaves to the pumpkin making sure to wrap the vine around the pumpkin stem, but leaving the curly end unattached so it can move freely.

 And now you have a crochet pumpkin made from my free crochet pumpkin pattern to decorate the home with!
 Experiment with making the crochet pumpkin different sizes or using different yarns!

-If you are looking for some more pumpkin crochet decor, try my crochet fall garland pattern or my crochet pumpkin pie potholder pattern!
+If you are looking for some more pumpkin crochet decor, try my crochet pumpkin cup cozy pattern or my crochet pumpkin pie potholder pattern!

 🐌Expert Tips